- Keep your home builder job search confidential with these discreet job search, networking, and resume tips.

 12 Tips to Keep Your Home Builder Jobs Search Confidential

 There are many reasons why you may wish to brush up your resume and begin a new confidential home builder job search.
 Be it career advancement, a new passion, better benefits, burnout, or for career transition, conducting a new job search can be frustrating and challenging.
-Making the change while employed should be approached with caution in order to preserve your professional reputation and livelihood.
+Making the change while employed should be approached with caution to preserve your professional reputation and livelihood.

 It’s reasonable to consider that if your current employer discovers that you are considering leaving, you may find yourself unemployed sooner than you had planned.
 Below are a handful of tips for strategically and discreetly targeting prospective employers during a confidential job search.